 Here I have offered merely the bare bones of a model, deliberately inviting full discussion; others may clothe this skeleton with flesh, or with draperies from the wardrobe of a moral imagination.
 I do not expect that this model college, if ever established, would supplant Behemoth University, even though Behemoth University (and Brummagem University) are far gone in decadence.
 This model college has no mission to the masses whose parents desire snob-degrees and sham-degrees for their progeny.
 My only hope is that we might thus leaven the lump of our present unappetizing educational dough.
 For those intelligent students now deeply discontented with the pabulum they are fed, this model college might be a vision come true; for those senior scholars who still earnestly stand by the works of the mind, and who desire to communicate what they know to the rising generation, this model college might be as attractive as All Souls’ College.
 A college of this sort, governed by the traditions of reverence, learning, and civility, goes directly against the grain of present-day American education.
 But I attest the rising generation.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally published in Education in a Free Society and is republished here with gracious permission from The Russell Kirk Center for Cultural Renewal.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.